gernotfeichter/hypnix/readme.md

   Ideas: If existing language servers/IDEs provide a good enough base for this, maybe we can re-use that as basis, but this could get complex quickly.
   Maybe it's better to start with a primitive/narrowed down package install ui.
 - cleanup/unify package installations, e.g. currently some packages are installed via home manager, some outside, which I don't like.

+# tribute

+The basic nix code setup of running Hyprland on NixOS with HomeManager came from [HeinzDev](https://github.com/HeinzDev/Hyprland-dotfiles).
+I transformed the original flake setup into the traditional NixOS module system, which I believe to be better suited for multi-platform support.